 9. Which are the HTTP request methods that are supported by REST?

-REST is compatible with a number of HTTP request types, including GET, POST, PUT, DELETE, HEAD, OPTIONS, and others.
+REST is compatible with a number of HTTP request methods, including GET, POST, PUT, DELETE, HEAD, OPTIONS, and others.

 10. What is CRUD?